lrvl/switchport-discovery/bin/README.md

 # Sequence of operation

-All manual step descripted here are executed at once using the RUNALL.sh script
+All manual steps described here are executed at once using the RUNALL.sh script

 ## 1. Cleanup output of previous run